krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - may have higher latency than eventually consistent reads.
   - are not supported on global secondary indexes.
   - use more throughput capacity than eventually consistent reads.

+#### DynamoDB Storage Architecture

+- split data into multiple units called __partitions based on Hash(Partition key)__
+- Each partition is small, manageable
+- partitions are distributed across multiple nodes (servers): leader server and replica nodes in many AZ
+- __Leader node__ handles writes, strongly consisted reads
+- __Replica nodes__ handle eventually consistent reads

+#### Read Consistency

+- eventually consistent,
+- strongly consistent read (3 items - 3 queries),
+- transactional read (3 items - 1 query)
+- __RCU__ (read capacity unit): how much data can you read per s
+  - item size: block = 4KB
+  - read consistency type: eventual: 0.5, strongly_consistent: 1, transactional: 2
+  - __RCU formula = ceil(item_size_KB/4) * reads_per_s__ / consistency_type

+#### Write Consistency: standard, transactional (2 updates in 1 request)

+- __WRC__ (Write Capacity Unit): how much data can we write /s
+  - item size: block = 1 KB
+  - write consistency type: standard: 1, transactional: 2
+  - number of writes / s
+  - __RCU formula = ceil(item_size_KB) * writes_per_s * consistncy_type

+#### Capacity Mode

+- On-Demand: you do not need to setup RCU,WRC.
+Automated elastic scaling.
+Can set max capacity.
+- Provisioned: must set RCU and WCU.
+You pay for allocated capacity.
+Traffic will be throttled.
+Autoscaling: min, max, utilization
+- Warm Throughput: scale capacity without throtteling or delay
+- there can be a significant cost benefit to using Provisioned Capacity Mode in Amazon DynamoDB if your workload is predictable and stable:
+  - Provisioned: cost of 1 month of 100 read requests/s of eventual RCU: 4.68 USD
+  - On Demand: cost of 1 month of 100 read requests/s of eventual RCU: 64.8 USD

+#### Table Settings

+- table class: standard vs standard-IA (infrequent access): define how storage cost is calculated:
+  - standard: frequent access, storage cost: higher, request cost: lower
+  - standard-IA: infrequent access, storage cost: lower, request cost: higher
+  - you can change the class at will
+- capacity mode:
+- max read capacity units:
+- max write capacity units:
+- local secondary indexes
+- global secondary indexes:

+#### DynamoDB streams

+- captures a time mode sequence of item level modifications in your table,
+- stores them in a log file for up to 24 hours,
+- you can process that data.
+- you can configure what data is actually written.
+Keys only, new image, old image, or new and old images.
+- data added, updated, deleted - creates event available for 24 hours.
+Streams captures changes, who and when, cost included in DynamoDB

+__DynamoDB Trigger__: action triggered by a stream and connects to AWS Lambda

+__DynamoDB Kinesis Data Stream:__ integrates with many aws services, separate cost, retention up to 365 days, supports advanced processing like aggregation, windows

+#### DAX = DynamoDB Accelerator

+- fully managed in-memory cache for DynamoDB,
+- will reduce latency from milliseconds to microseconds.
+- can be both a read-through cache and a write-through cache.
+- DAX is updated only if DynamoDB is successfully updated first.
+- you don't need to modify any application logic, DAX is fully compatible with the DynamoDB APIs.
+- can improve reads up to 10 times: millisecond -> microsecond
+- read-through cache
+- write to DAX: write to DynamoDB and update cache
+- Setup:
+  - node family = compute
+  - cluster size = number of nodes
+  - VPC, subnet
+  - Security Group
+  - AZ
+  - Permissions to access DynamoDB
+- Each table has endpoint
+- Clients use DAX client (or DynamoDB client) and uses 'table' endpoint

 #### DynamoDB Transactions